rubyonjets/dynomite/README.md

 end

 post = Post.new
-post.id = SecureRandom.uuid
 post.name = "My First Post"
 post.replace

+puts post.id # 1962DE7D852298C5CDC809C0FEF50D8262CEDF09
 puts post.name # "My First Post"
 ```

-Any column not defined using `column` method can still be accessed using `attrs` method.
+Note that any column not defined using the `column` method can still be accessed using the `attrs`
+method.

 ## Validations